apostrophecms/docs/docs/guide/introduction.md

 };
 ```

-The `fields` setting is the parent property for the schema configuration.
-In this case, it has two subsections: `add`, where fields are added to the schema, and `group`, which organizes the fields for the user interface.
+Content schemas are configured in the `fields` setting.
+In this case, `fields` has two subsections: `add`, where fields are added to the schema, and `group`, which organizes the fields for the user interface.

 Each property in the `add` object is a field you are including in the schema.
 Each property in `group` is a section of the interface, set to an array of fields to include in that section.
-In both cases, there are default fields, such as `title`, that are added and grouped for you already.

-See the reference documentation on [the `fields` setting](/reference/module-api/module-overview.md#fields) and [individual field types](/reference/field-types/) for additional information.
+See the reference documentation on [the `fields` setting](/reference/module-api/module-overview.md#fields) and [individual field types](/reference/field-types/) for more information.

 ### Using existing field groups